MaiA14/delivery-api/README.md

 ## Installation

-Before running this project install node modules in both server & client with this command:
+Before running this project install node modules in both server with this command:

 ```
 npm install